 China’s development is uneven; some coastal cities—particularly Beijing, Shanghai, and Guangzhou—are modern metropolises where the culture shock is limited.
 In these cities, you will find western ingredients in supermarkets, western-style bars and clubs, a relatively significant amount of Chinese who can speak English, and many other expatriates (for example, 300,000 foreigners live in Shanghai, the city with the greatest concentration of expats).
 Thus it is easier to move to these cities.
 One downside is a relatively higher cost of living, but the biggest trap may well be that you can easily get caught up in the classical expat way of life—your friends and social groups would mostly be other expats or Chinese people who want to be like foreigners, and therefore you do not learn much about China’s culture and the Chinese way.

-Of course settling into these second-tier or smaller cities is harder because of cultural differences.
+Of course, settling into smaller cities is harder because of cultural differences.
 You will not find any authentic western restaurants in these cities (aside from the ubiquitous McDonald’s), and it will be hard to make friends unless you can speak Chinese.
 Therefore you need perseverance and patience, but ultimately the rewards are higher.
 For once you speak some Chinese, making friends with Chinese is easier than in the modern coastal cities where foreigners are common.
 You will be treated as novelty material, and you will find many local people who are eager to be friends with you.
 Young educated Chinese are eager to have foreign friends for a variety of reasons: curiosity about foreigners, an opportunity to practice English, gain exposure in dealing with foreigners, learn things from foreigners, and perhaps make a friend who could be helpful if the opportunity to move to a Western country arises (many young, educated Chinese would move to a Western country if given a chance, mostly due to better salaries and standards of living).
-So making friends is relatively easy, but everything else will be strange: the way people eat, social interactions (more on this later), and day-to-day language barriers (you are unlikely to find anyone who can speak English when you might need to fix your telephone line, or install an internet service, or buy shoes, or in doing other daily chores of life).
+So making friends is relatively easy, but everything else will be strange: the way people eat, social interactions, and day-to-day language barriers (you are unlikely to find anyone who can speak English when you might need to fix your telephone line, install an internet service, buy shoes, or do other daily chores of life).